-Statement of service performance UPL Developments Limited
+UPL Developments Limited

-Measure Target 2024 Achievement 2024 Target 2023 Achievement 2023 Undertake, negotiate, and execute tender processes for and on behalf of the Partnership and 'parent' company as required.
-Undertake, negotiate, and execute tender processes for and on behalf of the Partnership and 'parent' company as required.
-Achieved Undertake, negotiate, and execute tender processes for and on behalf of the Partnership and 'parent' company as required.
-Achieved Facilitate civil and construction contracts for and on behalf of the Partnership and 'parent' company as required.
-Facilitate civil and construction contracts for and on behalf of the Partnership and 'parent' company as required.
-Achieved Facilitate civil and construction contracts for and on behalf of the Partnership and 'parent' company as required.
-Achieved Facilitate the payment of contract progress claims for Board approved contracts and payments to other suppliers engaged to provide services or goods to defined development projects.
-Facilitate the payment of contract progress claims for Board approved contracts and payments to other suppliers engaged to provide services or goods to defined development projects.
-Achieved Facilitate the payment of contract progress claims for Board approved contracts and payments to other suppliers engaged to provide services or goods to defined development projects.
-Achieved Capital expenditure within budget \$12,751,715 Achieved \$3,991,317 \$22,066,704 Achieved \$2,212,303 Operational expenditure within budget (1) \$177,636 Not Achieved \$191,624 \$140,753 Not Achieved \$167,571 All new developments shall only utilise electricity or renewable sources of energy for space heating, water heating and cooking facilities.
-All new developments shall only utilise electricity or renewable sources of energy for space heating, water heating and cooking facilities.
-N/A No new developments were completed in the year to 30 June 2024 All new developments shall only utilise electricity or renewable sources of energy for space heating, water heating and cooking facilities.
-N/A No new developments were completed in the year to 30 June 2023 All new housing units (standalone house or townhouse) shall achieve a certified HomeStar design rating of at least six stars (3) All new housing units (standalone house or townhouse) shall achieve a certified HomeStar design rating of at least six stars.
-Achieved All projects that were consented in the year to 30 June 2024 achieved a HomeStar design rating of at least six stars.
-All new housing units (standalone house or townhouse) shall achieve a certified HomeStar design rating of at least six stars.
-N/A No new housing units were consented in the year to 30 June 2023
+Measure Target Achieved Target Achieved 2024 2024 2023 2023 Undertake, negotiate and execute tender processes for and on behalf of the Partnership and 'parent' company as required.
+Undertake, negotiate and execute tender processes for and on behalf of the Partnership and 'parent' company as required Achieved Undertake, negotiate and execute tender processes for and on behalf of the Partnership and 'parent' company as required Achieved Facilitate civil and construction contracts for and on behalf of the Partnership and 'parent' company as required.
+Facilitate civil and construction contracts for and on behalf of the Partnership and 'parent' company as required Achieved Facilitate civil and construction contracts for and on behalf of the Partnership and 'parent' company as required Achieved Facilitate the payment of contract progress claims for Board approved contracts and payments to other suppliers engaged to provide services or goods to defined development projects.
+Facilitate the payment of contract progress claims for Board approved contracts and payments to other suppliers engaged to provide services or goods to defined development projects Achieved Facilitate the payment of contract progress claims for Board approved contracts and payments to other suppliers engaged to provide services or goods to defined development projects Achieved Capital expenditure within budget . \$12,751,715 Achieved \$4,054,202 \$22,066,704 Achieved \$2,212,303 Operational expenditure within budget . \$177,636 Not Achieved \$191,624 \$140,753 Not Achieved \$167,571 All new developments shall only utilise electricity or renewable sources of energy for space heating, water heating and cooking facilities.
+All new developments shall only utilise electricity or renewable sources of energy for space heating, water heating and cooking facilities N/A No new developments were completed in the year to 30 June 2024 All new developments shall only utilise electricity or renewable sources of energy for space heating, water heating and cooking facilities.
+N/A No new developments were completed in the year to 30 June 2023